Operationalizing content moderation "accuracy" in the Digital Services Act: Efficiently estimating recall for a filter

 \subsection{Experimental setup}

 \paragraph{Dataset} The CivilComments dataset \cite{DBLP:conf/www/BorkanDSTV19} contains comments labeled by their toxicity, from the archive of the Civil Comments platform, a commenting plugin for independent news sites.
 Each comment is annotated for toxicity by at least 10 annotators, and if half of the annotators label it toxic, the toxicity label is positive.
 For our study, we use 100K random examples of the training set for training, and the rest of the 1.7M training examples for simulation.
-This creates a large testing setting which better represents content moderation, where $\mathcal{U}$ may be large and the number of examples to train the model is small.
+This creates a large testing setting which better represents content moderation, where the number of examples to train the model is small but it is used for a large number of predictions.
 This dataset naturally presents a rare prevalence estimation problem as $5.9\%$ of comments are toxic.

-\paragraph{Binning classifier} Roberta \cite{DBLP:journals/corr/roberta} is a transformer-based language model which is pretrained on a large corpus of English data, which we find to have strong performance for CivilComments after finetuning.
+\paragraph{Binning classifier} Roberta \cite{DBLP:journals/corr/roberta} is a transformer-based language model pretrained on a large corpus of English data, which has strong performance for CivilComments after finetuning.
 We use typical hyperparameters for small datasets \cite{DBLP:conf/iclr/MosbachAK21}, and make two critical adjustments: increasing the batch size to 32 (we hypothesize that since the labels can be noisy, the gradients are unstable), and subsampling the negative examples so that the training data is balanced (the resulting training data has 11k examples).